megadrew/face_segmentation_video/README.md

 	* scrf_rbm_temporal
 	* scrf_crbm
 	* strf

+Note that parts of this code are from the GLOC software package (http://vis-www.cs.umass.edu/code/gloc/gloc.zip).
+Temporal superpixels are generated from (http://people.csail.mit.edu/jchang7/code/TSP/TSP_2013-06-26.tar.gz).

 If you have additional questions, please email me at akae @ cs . umass . edu (ignore spaces).